-Nevertheless, using single measures to proxy sustainability improvement can be misleading in some cases to the progress being done in other aspects of the well-being.
-Such problems can be treated with the use of the SDG index which taken into consideration the performance of the countries in all the SDGs.
-The SDG index was introduced in 2015 by the Sustainable Development Solutions Network (SDSN) in cooperation with Bertelsmann Stiftung as a common benchmark encapsulating the same dimensions for all the countries facilitating cross-country comparison of performance based on the SDGs.
-It is therefore a multi-faceted index as the average of the country performance on the SDGs.
-Nowadays the index incorporates 17 SDGS and 169 targets (Sachs et al., 2019).
-However, other approaches have been suggested to overcome the problems attached to the use of arithmetic and geometric means (Guijarro & Poyatos; 2018).
+Nevertheless, using single measures to proxy sustainability improvement can be misleading in some cases to the progress being made in other aspects of the well-being.
+Such problems could be treated with the use of the SDG index which takes into consideration the performance of the countries in all the SDGs.
+The SDG index was introduced in 2015 by the Sustainable Development Solutions Network (SDSN) in cooperation with Bertelsmann Stiftung as a common benchmark encapsulating the same dimensions for all the countries, facilitating cross-country comparisons based on the performance of each country on the SDGs progress the latter exhibit.
+It is therefore a multi-faceted index, as the average of the country performance on the SDGs.
+Nowadays the index incorporates 17 SDGs embracing 169 targets (Sachs et al. 2019).
+However, other approaches have been suggested to overcome the problems attached to the use of arithmetic and geometric means (Guijarro and Poyatos 2018).

-The introduction of the SDGs has triggered a growing wave of studies focusing on selected goals such as gender (e.g. Esquivel & Sweetman, 2016; Fukuda-Parr, 2016; Stuart & Woodroffe, 2016), life below water (Singh et al., 2018) while others focus on the SDGs as a system.
-For instance, Le Blanc (2015) focusing on SDG 10 and 12 argues that SDGs are a more coherent system compared to the MDGs and using network analysis finds that targets under other SDGs e.g. the SDG 6 are associated with other SDGs and targets as well.
+The introduction of the SDGs has triggered a growing wave of studies focusing on selected goals such as gender (e.g. Esquivel and Sweetman 2016; Fukuda-Parr 2016; Stuart and Woodroffe 2016), life below water (Singh et al. 2018) while others focus on the SDGs as a system.
+For instance, Le Blanc (2015) focusing on SDGs 10 and 12 argues that SDGs are a more coherent system compared to the MDGs and using network analysis finds that targets under other SDGs e.g. the SDG 6 are associated with other SDGs and targets as well.
 This is a supporting finding in favor of the SDGs as it reflects the co-operation and spillover effects between the goals.
-This finding is consistent with the synergies and trade-offs between the SDGs in the form of positive and negative associations respectively as Pradhan et al. (2017) argue.
+This finding is consistent with the synergies and trade-offs among the SDGs in the form of positive and negative associations respectively, as Pradhan et al. (2017) argue.

-Regarding the use of the SDG index in the empirical literature, only a few pieces have surfaced employing it, therefore there is no systematic attempt to explore the patterns of the SDG index on a worldwide basis.
-Wackernagel et al. (2017) use the index and acknowledge its limitations as they find a strong correlation between the performance of the country in the SDGs with the demand for nature as such finding implies that low income individuals are exposed to insecurity.
+Regarding the use of the SDG index in the empirical literature, only a few pieces have surfaced employing it.
+Therefore, there is no systematic attempt to explore the patterns of the SDG index at a worldwide scale.
+However, only a few studies exist up until now.
+Wackernagel et al. (2017) use the index and acknowledge its limitations as they find a strong correlation between the performance of the country in the SDGs with the demand for nature, as such finding implies that low income individuals are exposed to insecurity.
 However, they support that the index is a significant attempt to global sustainability measurement.
-Also, there have been surfaced attempts to explore the patterns of SDG index in conjunction with other measures of sustainability to create a combined index (Costanza et al., 2016).
+Also, there have been surfaced attempts to explore the patterns of SDG index in conjunction with other measures of sustainability to create a combined index (Costanza et al. 2016).
 The authors link those with a systems dynamic model that may lead to important policy suggestions.
-The study of Diaz-Sarachaga et al., (2018) uses the SDG index scores in 2016 and 2017 to explore its pattern around the globe.
-Findings indicate that geography matters in achieving higher scores and that comparison should be made with caution, as it is subject to minor changes annually.
-They also highlight the need for further statistical development in the way of calculating the index as more information is revealed and more data are becoming available.
+The study of Diaz-Sarachaga et al. (2018) uses the SDG index scores in 2016 and 2017 to explore its patterns around the globe.
+Findings indicate that geography matters in achieving higher scores and that comparisons should be made with caution, as those are subject to minor changes annually.
+They also highlight the need for further statistical development in the way of calculating the index as more information is revealed and more data become available.